 Alberta’s unemployment rate is at 8.7% which is a lot higher than the national average of 6.9%.
 The main problem with the unemployment rate is that it is growing every year, in 2018 the unemployment rate was only at 6.2%.
 The minimum wage is $15 per hour and the biggest industries where most people work are agriculture, forestry, tourism, finance, manufacturing, and government.

-Alberta is prone to having the following natural disaster severe storms, tornadoes, earthquakes, floods, landslides, and avalanches.
+Alberta is prone to the following natural disaster severe storms, tornadoes, earthquakes, floods, landslides, and avalanches.
 During the wintertime when the attic winds are blowing it is fairly dangerous to go out as temperatures drop significantly.